kkiesling/2018-08-29-uwmadison-swc/index.md

   And run 'make workshop-check' *before* committing to make sure that changes are good.
 {% endcomment %}

-Registration is required and will be available just below, starting at 5:00pm on Wednesday, 9 May 2018.
+Registration is required and will be available just below, starting at 5:00pm on Monday, August 6, 2018.
 Make sure to read all details below before registering and to choose appropriately between UW-Madison’s [Data Carpentry](https://uw-madison-aci.github.io/2018-08-27-uwmadison-dc/) and
 [Software Carpentry](https://uw-madison-aci.github.io/2018-08-29-uwmadison-swc/) workshops.

 {% comment %}